bishal-red123/Semantic-Book-recommendation-System/README.md

   Enables users to refine recommendations by selecting from various book categories.

 - **🖥️ Interactive Dashboard**
-  Built with **Gradio**, the UI allows users to input descriptions, apply filters, and view recommendations interactively.
+  Built with **Streamlit**, the UI allows users to input descriptions, apply filters, and view recommendations interactively.

 ---